 However tofu, like tempeh, can be gross if you don’t prepare it properly.
 I know, I’ve been there.
 I spent most of my first year as a vegetarian with soggy, bland tofu dishes.
 In fact, the first block of tofu I ever bought I ended up throwing away because I couldn’t force myself to actually cook with it.

 Well, not anymore.
 Now I put tofu on just about everything: salads, sandwiches, stir-frys or simply to snack on during the day.
-Here’s how to make crispy baked tofu without frying.
+Here is my fool-proof recipe for crispy baked tofu every time.

 How to Make Crispy Baked Tofu